MartinatorTime/vaultwarden/README.md

 This project enables the automatic deployment of Vaultwarden (formerly known as Bitwarden_RS) on the Fly.io platform.
 It also includes features like automatic backups to GitHub Releases and secure access via Cloudflare Tunnel.

 ## Features

 - **Auto-Deployment**: Vaultwarden is automatically deployed on the Fly.io platform, making it easy to run your own self-hosted password manager.

 - **Automatic Backups**: Backups of your Vaultwarden data and SQL are each day created and stored on GitHub Releases and Backblaze R2 Bucket, ensuring the safety of your data.

-- **Auto delete old release files**: Github action automatic delete old release files older that set days.
+- **Auto delete old release files**: Github action automatically deletes old release files older than set days.

 - **Cloudflare Tunnel**: Cloudflare Tunnel is used to provide secure and encrypted access to your Vaultwarden instance.